-During 2012 / 2013, she made debuts at the Royal Opera House, Covent Garden, as Gerhilde Die Walküre conducted by Antonio Pappano, and at the the Opéra national de Paris as Brünnhilde Die Walküre / Siegfried with Torsten Kerl, Thomas Johannes Mayer, Egils Silins, Sophie Koch, Stuart Skelton and Martina Serafin conducted by Philippe Jordan. (“ “…she nailed her top Cs with thrilling precision, which brought the evening to a triumphant conclusion” wrote Opera News).
-Her debut at Washington National Opera as Isolde Tristan und Isolde with Clifton Forbis, Wilhelm Schwinghammer, Elizabeth Bishop and James Rutherford conducted by Philippe Augin was described by the Wagner Society of New York as “volcanic.”.
+During 2012 / 2013, she made debuts with the Royal Opera, London, as Gerhilde Die Walküre conducted by Antonio Pappano. at the Opéra national de Paris as Brünnhilde Die Walküre / Siegfried with Torsten Kerl, Thomas Johannes Mayer, Egils Silins, Sophie Koch, Stuart Skelton and Martina Serafin conducted by Philippe Jordan. (“ “…she nailed her top Cs with thrilling precision, which brought the evening to a triumphant conclusion” wrote Opera News) and at Washington National Opera as Isolde Tristan und Isolde with Clifton Forbis, Wilhelm Schwinghammer, Elizabeth Bishop and James Rutherford conducted by Philippe Augin (described by the Wagner Society of New York as “volcanic.”)

 Born in Lancashire, Alwyn Mellor studied at the Royal Northern College of Music, and, supported by the Peter Moores Foundation, in Italy and Russia.
 She began her career at Welsh National Opera, with whom she has enjoyed a fruitful collaboration in a variety of roles, most recently in the title role of Tosca and as Senta Der fliegende Holländer.
-She sang three seasons at Santa Fe Opera and other opera companies with whom she has appeared include the Canadian Opera Company, Chelsea Opera Group, English National Opera, English Touring Opera, Glyndebourne Touring Opera, Opera Ireland and Opera North.
+She sang three seasons at Santa Fe Opera and other opera companies with whom she has appeared include the Canadian Opera Company, Chelsea Opera Group, English National Opera, English Touring Opera, Glyndebourne Touring Opera, Opera Ireland and the Opéra de Limoges.